sohankancherla/calculator/README.md

 ## About The Project

 This is a minimal javascript calculator that is capable of doing basic calculations.
 The webpage supports keyboard input and rounds the result to 5 decimal places to prevent the screen from overflowing.
+The calculator does not follow pemdas and instead evaluates each pair of numbers at a time.

 The project is part of [The Odin Project's Foundations course](https://www.theodinproject.com/lessons/foundations-calculator).